-Management considers all receivables at June 30, 2011 to be collectible.
-Accordingly, no allowance for uncollectible accounts has been provided at June 30, 2011.
+Management considers all receivables to be collectible.
+Accordingly, no allowance for uncollectible accounts has been provided at June 30, 2013.

-Cash And Cash Equivalents
+Cash and Cash Equivalents

 Amounts reported as cash and cash equivalents consist of cash on hand and cash in demand deposit accounts.
-Cash deposits of the Charter School are held by banks qualified as public depositories under Florida Statute Chapter 280.
+Cash deposits of the Collegiate High School are held by banks qualified as public depositories under Florida Statute Chapter 280.
 All such deposits are insured by federal depository insurance or collateralized with securities held in Florida's multiple financial institution collateral pool.

-For purposes of the statement of cash flows, the Charter School considers all unrestricted and restricted highly liquid investments, such as money market accounts, to be cash equivalents.
+For purposes of the statement of cash flows, the Collegiate High School considers all unrestricted and restricted highly liquid investments, such as money market accounts, to be cash equivalents.

-St. Petersburg College Collegiate High School A Charter School And Restricted Fund Of St. Petersburg College Notes To Financial Statements June 30, 2012 And 2011
+St. Petersburg College Collegiate High School A Charter School And Restricted Fund Of St. Petersburg College Notes To Financial Statements June 30, 2013 And 2012